Vault Features

 Automatic Rebalancing

-Instadapp vaults use an automation server which can under certain circumstances rebalance or unwind the vault to prevent liquidations or to make more withdraws available.
+Lite vaults use an automation server which can under certain circumstances rebalance or unwind the vault to prevent liquidations or to make more withdraws available.
+Assigned Rebalancers

 Lite v2 introduces the 'Rebalancer' role, an on-chain account responsible for executing transactions within the vault.
 The Rebalancer can refinance and transfer funds between protocols, as well as leverage the vault, all within predefined parameters set by Governance.
 However, it is important to note that the Rebalancer does not have the ability to withdraw funds from the vault.